RomanZavorka/ENGETO_SQL_PROJECT/readme.md

 At this point, the result is a table with three columns: payroll_year, industry_branch_name and mean_salary_czk; the table range is 418 rows in total.
 The table shows us mean salaries in each year in each industry and is ordered in descending order by year and ascending order by industry name.
 #### QUERY FOR 'CZECHIA_PRICE'
-The table name 'czechia_price' (cpr) was inserted into the 'FROM' clause and initially all columns were displayed using SELECT *.
+The table name 'czechia_price' (cpr) was inserted into the 'FROM' clause and initially all columns were displayed using 'SELECT *'.

-Values regarding food prices are found in the 'value' column, (same name as in the czechia_payroll table), with foodstuff being identified only in the 'category_code' column.
+Values regarding food prices are found in the 'value' column, (same name as in the 'czechia_payroll' table), with foodstuff being identified only in the 'category_code' column.

 In order to clearly identify individual food categories, the table 'czechia_price_category' (cpc) containing the codebook was joined using the 'INNER JOIN' clause ('LEFT JOIN' can be used as well).
 The table was joined as follows: